Dich0tomy/Weepin/docs/spec/0.1/functional.md

 # Not sure if I'll ever implement these

+- Allow to only have interactive pins?
+No manifest file?

 - git channels - add a banal option of tracking channels from github instead of actual channels,
   e.g. `git#nixos-unstable`?